 781,250 visits costs $78,125.
 So if you had $50,000 of startup cash you could make this model work for you in 5 years and the only way to speed it up is by improving your margins or conversion rate, just don’t forget what is important (in this example its volume).
 Traps: If the cost of producing and delivering your offering is 50% of your revenue – its probably not worth pursuing.

-SwissBooks by THUT is our 3rd SaaS iteration is aimed to help you strategize the frame work to increase 5 metrics and reduce 5 metrics through our 5-step accounting process run by a 5 person team.
+SwissBooks by THUT is our 3rd AI iteration is aimed to help you strategize the framework to increase 5 metrics and reduce 5 metrics through our 5-step accounting process run by a 5 person team.

 Our year-end report will outline the framework to increase: 1 Revenue, 2 Growth, 3 Efficiency, 4 ROI, and 5 Value, while reducing: 1 Costs, 2 Time, 3 Turnover, 4 Risk and 5 Paperwork.

 SwissBooks uses real-time aggregate data to tell you where you stand and how to improve if you are sub-par.